 Picking up some basics in Spanish is relatively easy for beginners, especially those who speak a language like English, French, or Italian.
 Languages of the same family often share words that are cognates or have similarities because they are derived from the same mother tongue.
 This is why you’ll find English words like “red” that sound remarkably similar in French (rouge), Italian (rosso), and Spanish (rojo).
 In addition to familiar-sounding vocabulary, you’ll discover Spanish also has a straightforward system of pronunciation, fewer irregularities than many other languages, and an alphabet similar to the English one.

 Rosetta Stone understands that beginners need to learn Spanish in context, building naturally towards speaking Spanish phrases and gaining confidence with the pronunciation.
 That’s why our Spanish language software focuses on an immersion-based learning method that teaches words alongside visual and audio cues, helping beginners learn basic conversational phrases in the context of real-world situations.
-Rosetta Stone’s award-winning mobile app allows you to practice anywhere, syncs across all your devices, and offers downloadable lessons to support offline learning.
+Rosetta Stone’s award-winning mobile app allows you to practise anywhere, syncs across all your devices, and offers downloadable lessons to support offline learning.

 Learn the Spanish Alphabet and Numbers